airalab/robonomics-wiki/docs/es/connect-any-ros-compatible-robot-under-robonomics-parachain-control-1.md

 translated: false
 ---

-**In this article we will show that with the help of Robonomics tools you can control any ROS-compatitable device.
+**In this article we will show that with the help of Robonomics tools you can control any ROS-compatible device.
 We will find a random drone simulation package on the web and adjust it to run with Robonomics.**
 **Requirements:**
 - Ubuntu 18.04 LTS
 - ROS Melodic + Gazebo + RViz (installation manual [here](http://wiki.ros.org/melodic/Installation))